Supply Chain Management for Electronics Manufacturing

 A MacroFab Team Member boxing up shipments.

 The logistics of scrap material and yield loss is important to plan at the onset of production.
 These directions should be clear with the CM and any other distribution partner.
 Finished products or partial subassemblies that are unfit for sale due to electrical or mechanical non-conformance should be disposed of or destroyed in a proper method.
-Without clarity on this procedure, the material may be used in unauthorized ways and potentially could find its way to the gray market as a substitute for a real product, if being manufactured by a CM that is incentivized to take your intellectual property.
+Without clarity on this procedure, the material may be used in unauthorized ways and potentially could find its way to the gray market as a substitute for a real product, especially if the manufacturer is incentivized to take your ideas.

 Similarly, gray market components for your system should be avoided with every effort.
 These spoof devices are maliciously inserted into channels with the intent of masquerading as their authentic electronic counterparts.
 The fake components may have come from the scrap bin of a semiconductor assembly supplier or re-marked grading from another entire product.
 Even worse, they may be completely empty packages.
 Nearly full price can often be charged for the devices with the unsuspecting buyer not becoming aware of the problem until weeks later during a final electrical test step.
-In times of long lead times, scarcity or deep discounts, using unapproved channel distribution can seem enticing.
-However, without properly purchasing material through authorized channels that are sanctioned by the original manufacturer, there may be no guarantee that the components are bonafide.
+In times of long lead times, scarcity, or deep discounts, using unapproved channel distribution can seem enticing.
+Without purchasing materials through authorized channels sanctioned by the original manufacturer, there is no guarantee that the components are genuine.
 It is best to work with a CM that only source parts from reputable distributors.

 End of Life